byuitechops/canvas-course-getter/projectCaptureDoc.md

 #### Definition of Inputs

-the Defaults object will look like this:
+the Settings object will look like this:
 ```
-  defaults
+  settings
     questionName {
       ask: boolean,
       value: var